akeneo/pim-docs/cloud_edition/flexibility_mode/docs/job_consumers_and_workers.rst

 operations.

 .. warning::
-   Since PIM 6.0, job queue has been reworked.
-Your previous configuration files are not relevant anymore.
+   As of PIM 6.0, job queues have been reworked.
+Previous daemon configuration files are deprecated.
-   During the **technological stack upgrade** from a PIM <6.0, the configuration folder `/home/akeneo/.systemd/pim_job_queue` is removed.
+   During the **technological stack upgrade** from a PIM 5.0 to PIM 6.0, configuration folder `/home/akeneo/.systemd/pim_job_queue` will be removed.
-   Please refer to the information below to setup job configuration following the new mechanism.
+   Please refer to the information below to set up job configuration.

 Daemons files can be configured following this :doc:`documentation <../../../../install_pim/manual/daemon_queue>`.